Enhancing entrepreneurial & life skills through our brands

 Sunsilk: connecting young women to wider horizons

-In Brazil, Sunsilk has taken a similar approach and is seeking to open up possibilities for young women through the idea of ‘horizon stretching’ – showing them that they have access to opportunities beyond those their immediate surroundings might provide.
+Sunsilk is seeking to open up possibilities for young women through the idea of ‘horizon stretching’ – showing them that they have access to opportunities beyond those their immediate surroundings might provide.

-Juntas Arrasamos’s digital and face-to-face programme covers topics such as personal development, self-esteem and personal finance and profiles aspirational role models, as well as offering a support network.
+Sunsilk has also worked with non-profit Plano de Menina to co-create the “#JuntasArrasamos” (#TogetherWeRock) programme in Brazil in 2017.
+Juntas Arrasamos’s digital and face-to-face programme covers topics such as personal development, self-esteem and personal finance and profiles aspirational role models as well as offering a support network.